EBSCO Publishing's Medical Review Board

+Rimas Lukas, MD is currently on the faculty at the University of Chicago in the Department of Neurology, specializing in neuro-oncology.
 After obtaining a medical doctorate at Rush University in Chicago, he completed an internship in internal medicine at Cook County Hospital/John H. Stroger, Jr. Hospital of Cook County in Chicago.
 Dr. Lukas is also a sub-investigator in clinical research trials of new therapies for brain tumors.

+Daus Mahnke, MD received his medical degree from Vanderbilt University School of Medicine in 1999, completed his residency in internal medicine at Yale New Haven Hospital in Connecticut in 2002, and was a fellow in training at the University of Colorado Health Sciences Center in Denver from 2002-2005.
 Dr. Mahnke specializes in all aspects of gastroenterology and digestive diseases such as colon cancer screening and reflux disease.
 He currently practices with Gastroenterology of the Rockies in the Boulder, CO, area, and is on medical staff at Boulder Community's Broadway and Foothills Hospitals, Longmont United Hospital, Exempla Good Samaritan Hospital, and Avista Adventist Hospital.

 Julie D.K.
 McNairn, MD is board-certified in internal medicine and is currently a fellow-in-training in allergy and immunology at Children’s Mercy Hospital in Kansas city.
 Dr. McNairn earned her medical degree and completed residency at SUNY Upstate Medical University, including a post-sophomore fellowship in pathology.
 Research and published articles include work with bird antigen, asthma management, self-harm in adolescents, and Paget’s Disease.
 She is a member of the American Medical Association, American Academy of Asthma and immunology and the American College of Allergy, Asthma, and Immunology.

 J. Thomas Megerian, MD, PhD, FAAP is a board-certified neurologist and pediatrician.
 Dr. Megerian is the senior medical director at Neurometrix, Inc. and continues to practice pediatrics at the North Shore Children's Hospital, as well as neurology at the Children's Hospital in Boston.
 He graduated from Union College with a bachelor of science in biology and chemistry.
 Dr. Megerian received his MD and PhD from Northwestern University Medical School in Chicago.
 A recipient of the Neuroscience Academic Development Award, he also completed a one year behavioral neurology fellowship at Children's Hospital where he maintains teaching and clinical appointments.